When Assin Central Member of Parliament, Ken Agyapong, announced his 2024 presidential bid, many dismissed it as one of his usual rhetorics.

 When the sun sets on the tenure of the eighth Parliament, Mr Agyapong would have been a lawmaker for 24 years.
 But when counting Ghana’s most outstanding legislators of the Fourth Republic, the six-term MP might not make the list.

-Under his tenure as the Chairman of the Communications Committee, the National Communications Authority shut down more 100 radio stations from 2017-2019 for various offences including operating with invalid licenses.
+Under his tenure as the Chairman of the Communications Committee, the National Communications Authority shut down more than 100 radio stations from 2017-2019 for various offences including operating with invalid licenses.
 Some of these stations were said to be affiliated with the opposition National Democratic Congress (NDC).
 His own radio station, Oman FM, was reportedly on the list of the blemished, but was not shut down.
 He later claimed he pleaded with the Ministry of Communications to have the decision reversed to no avail.

 As Chairman of the Defence and Interior Committee in 2021, and one who claims hatred for injustice, one would have expected that he would champion an investigation into the murder of the eight people in the Techiman South Constituency during the 2020 elections.
 It did not happen.